Best Pelvic Floor Exercises for Pregnancy - Strengthen & Prepare for Birth

 You are about to learn all you need to know about pregnancy pelvic floor exercises.
 Also known as Kegel exercises.
-They are incredibly important as they make the muscles of your pelvic floor stronger.
+They are incredibly important as they make the muscles stronger.
 And trust me, I did my PF exercises throughout my pregnancy and it helped me during my postpartum recovery.

 Let's get straight to the point - doing your pelvic floor exercises will help you to prevent, or reduce, the severity of incontinence.
 Its is important to continue doing your Kegels all the way into your third trimester.